Skip to main content

 tip

 Section 4, which is not depicted here, shows detailed validation reports about the business rules validation in a technical format called Schematron Report Lanugage (SVRL) format.
-This can be used to get further details on the applied business rules.
+This is applicable to some standards, where XML schema does not offer enough expressivity to express the business rules.
+This SVRL report can be used to get further details on the applied business rules.